Connecting Image Inpainting with Denoising in the Homogeneous Diffusion Setting: Introduction

 \subsection{Paper Organization}

 In \Cref{sec:diffusion} we briefly introduce the basic idea behind diffusion filtering and its application to image denoising and image inpainting.
-In \Cref{sec:framework} we present the general framework for denoising by inpainting from~\cite{APW17} and provide a deterministic and probabilistic theory for it, along with an interpretation of its potential performance.
-In \Cref{sec:mask-selection} we devise different mask optimization strategies following ideas from image compression and adapt them such that they fit the task of denoising by inpainting.
+In \Cref{sec:framework} we present the framework for denoising by inpainting from~\cite{APW17} and show that it can be interpreted as a Monte Carlo approach for approximating an MMSE estimate.
+We additionally provide convergence results, and suggest a method to boost the convergence by employing low-discrepancy sequences.
+In \Cref{sec:rel-dbi-hd} we relate denoising by inpainting with non-adaptive masks to classical diffusion filtering.
+In \Cref{sec:adaptive} we present strategies for adaptively selecting the mask pixels in the DbI framework, which leads to space-variant denoising behavior.
 Our experiments and results are presented in \Cref{sec:experiments}, and we conclude the paper in \Cref{sec:conclusion}.